 Attorneys who qualify for the honor roll are annually recognized on the D.C.
 Courts’ website.

-The 2022 Capital Pro Bono Honor Roll is posted on the D.C.
+The 2023 Capital Pro Bono Honor Roll has been announced and is posted on the D.C.
 Courts website.
-Congratulations to all 4,714 Honor Roll registrants (50+ hours).
-2,712 of these registrants were on the High Honor Roll (100+ hours).
-This represents over 371,300 hours of pro bono service from attorneys representing 162 law firms and individual practices, as well as federal and local government agencies, corporations, associations, law schools and public interest organizations.
+Congratulations to all 5,034 Honor Roll registrants (50+ hours).
+2,825 of these registrants were on the High Honor Roll (100+ hours).
+This represents over 392,950 hours of pro bono service from attorneys representing 166 firms, solo practices, federal and local government agencies, corporations, associations, and public interest organizations.
 Look at the list by name or by affiliation and see this press release from D.C.
 Courts.

 What is the Capital Pro Bono Honor Roll?